 Please be informed that we would ask you to suggest two potential reviewers during the manuscript submission.

 The submissions should be divided into SEPARATE files in the following order:

 2.3.
 Main Document (Abstract, Main text, references, tables, and figure legends) Abstract of the manuscript should be also submitted through the submission system)

 2.7.
 Copyright Agreement and Acknowledgement of Authorship Form

 2.8.
 The ICMJE Conflict of Interest form and Data-sharing Statement form

 2.9.
 Creative Commons License Agreement Form

 2.1.
 Cover Letter (As a separate file)

-The cover letter should include the article title, the full name of the corresponding author, and type of article (original article, case report, review article, letter to editor etc.).
+The cover letter should include the article title, full name of the corresponding author, and type of article (original article, case report, review article, and letter to the editor).
 The cover letter should also include a statement declaring the absence or presence of a conflict of interest (please refer to the

-ICMJE Conflict of Interest form page for details).
-Furthermore, there should be a statement that the manuscript has not already been published, accepted, or under simultaneous review for publication elsewhere.
-Journal of Orthopedics Research and Rehabilitation does not accept multiple submissions and duplicate submissions even though the previous one was published in a different language.
-Please refer to the editorial (ICMJE recommendations (http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/overlapping-publications.html) on this subject for more details.
-For manuscripts that have been presented orally or as a poster, this must be stated on the title page with the date and the place of the presentation.
-An example of a cover letter can be found on the journal’s webpage.
+ICMJE Conflict of Interest forms a page for details.)
+Furthermore, this manuscript has not been published, accepted, or under simultaneous review for publication elsewhere.
+This Journal does not accept multiple or duplicate submissions, even though the previous submission was published in a different language.
+Please refer to the editorials (ICMJE recommendations (http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/overlapping-publications.html] ).
+Manuscripts that have been presented orally or as posters must be stated on the title page along with the date and place of the presentation.
+An example of a cover letter can be found on a journal webpage.